 The Hybrid transformer explained

 The Hybrid Transformer is a combination of current-mode and voltage-mode transformers, designed to provide both impedance transformation and common-mode current suppression.
-It merges the advantages of Guanella, Ruthroff, and Autotransformer designs, offering both current balance and voltage transformation in a single design.
+It merges the advantages of Guanella, Ruthroff, and Autotransformer designs, offering both current balance and voltage transformation in a single unit.
 Hybrid transformers are widely used in broadband RF applications, antenna matching, and power combiners/splitters.

 Key Characteristics of a Hybrid Transformer